puppetlabs/puppetserver/documentation/puppet_server_metrics.markdown

 #### JRuby metrics

 Puppet Server uses an embedded JRuby interpreter to execute Ruby code.
-JRuby spawns parallel instances known as JRubies to execute Ruby code, which occurs during most Puppet Server activities.
+By default, JRuby spawns parallel instances known as JRubies to execute Ruby code, which occurs during most Puppet Server activities.
+When `multithreaded` is set to `true`, a single JRuby is used instead to process a limited number of threads in parallel.
+For each of these metrics, they refer to JRuby instances by default and JRuby threads in multithreaded mode.

 See [Tuning JRuby on Puppet Server](./tuning_guide.markdown) for details on adjusting JRuby settings.